ottokruse/aws-apigw-authorizer/README.md

 ### 3.1.
 ALLOWED_IP_ADDRESSES

-It is mandatory to explicitly specify which remote IP adresses/address rangers are allowed to access the API.
+It is mandatory to explicitly specify which remote IP adresses/address ranges are allowed to access the API.

 ALLOWED_IP_ADDRESSES can be set to `0.0.0.0/0` for public access.